U-Tapao Royal Thai Navy Airfield: 1975 South Vietnamese collapse

 On the afternoon of 12 April 1975, following the completion of Operation Eagle Pull, the evacuation of US nationals and allied Cambodians from Phnom Penh, an HMH-462 CH-53 carried Ambassador John Gunther Dean from USS Okinawa to U-Tapao.
 On 13 April, the Eagle Pull evacuees were flown to U-Tapao on HMH-462 helicopters.

-In the two years following the Paris Peace Accords, the People's Army of Vietnam (PAVN) underwent a massive rebuilding to recoup the losses suffered during their failed 1972 Easter Offensive.
+In the two years following the Paris Peace Accords, the PAVN underwent a massive rebuilding to recoup the losses suffered during their failed 1972 Easter Offensive.
 On 12 December 1974 the PAVN attacked Phuoc Long.
 The lack of any US response convinced the North Vietnamese leadership that the time was ripe to seize the South and they quickly launched their 1975 Spring Offensive overrunning many of the major cities and defensive positions in South Vietnam during March and April.

 By early-April the South Vietnamese made their last stand at Xuân Lộc on their final defensive line before Saigon.
 Xuân Lộc fell on 20 April and South Vietnamese President Nguyễn Văn Thiệu resigned the following day, fleeing the country four days later.

 An estimated 8,000 U.S. and third-country nationals needed to be evacuated from Saigon and the shrinking government-controlled region of South Vietnam, along with thousands of "at-risk" Vietnamese who had worked for the United States during the war.
-Evacuation by civil and military fixed-wing aircraft from Tan Son Nhat International Airport had been taking place since early-March and continued until 28 April when PAVN artillery fire rendered the runways unusable.
+Evacuation by civil and military fixed-wing aircraft from Tan Son Nhat had been taking place since early-March and continued until 28 April when PAVN artillery fire rendered the runways unusable.
 At this time a helicopter evacuation, code-named Operation Frequent Wind was implemented.
 U-Tapao and other USAF facilities in Thailand supported the evacuation.

 Republic of Vietnam Air Force (RVNAF) C-47s, C-119s and C-130s filled to capacity with men, women and children, began flying into U-Tapao on 28 April as command and control collapsed, with a total of 123 aircraft arriving at U-Tapao.
 After their arrival, the Vietnamese were sequestered in tents near the runway.
 The adjacent parking ramps and grassy areas were being filled to capacity with South Vietnamese helicopters and aircraft.

 VC-47A 084 of Air America crashed on landing on a flight from Tan Son Nhut.

 On 30 April the South Vietnamese government surrendered.
 The handful of RVNAF planes that had been performing last-ditch air strikes completed their missions and flew to U-Tapao.

 The former RVNAF C-130s that had arrived in Thailand were flown out to Singapore, while 27 RVNAF A-37s, 25 F-5s, and 50 UH-1s at U-Tapao were loaded by helicopter and barge onto USS Midway for transport to the US.